 - An Academic Partner Network: Connects universities of the Amazon region with one another, as well as with their counterparts in the United States, to develop capacities and co-create tools and services based on geospatial information.

-- An Applied Science Team: A NASA-led competitive grants process that supports SERVIR in developing science applications for international development through the use of Earth observations.
+- Applied Science Teams: A NASA-led competitive grants process that supports SERVIR in developing science applications for international development through the use of Earth observations.

 - A pool of Subject Matter Experts: United States scientists or professionals funded by NASA to devote two months of their time to help SERVIR-Amazonia address key issues important for activity development.